bmwcarit/MoCOCrW/doc/examples/example_ecies.md

 # Basic ECIES

 ECIES utilizes well-known symmetric encryption, key derivation functions and message authentication codes to achieve encryption based on elliptic curves.
 However, ECIES is not limited to specific algorithms.
-That is, the algorithms used for symmetric encryption, key derivation and message authentication can be configured in our implementation.
+In particular, the algorithms used for symmetric encryption, key derivation and message authentication can be configured in our implementation.
 For the sake of easy usage, we have decided to use the following defaults:
  - Symmetric Encryption: AES-CBC with PKCS7 padding, IV=0x0, keysize 256 bit
  - Key Derivation Function: X9.63 without salt
  - Message Authentication Code: HMAC-SHA512 without salt

-The following examples show how to en- and decrypt using ECIES with these default settings.
-Afterwards, the different options to change the default values will be shown.
+The following examples show how to encrypt/decrypt using ECIES with these default settings.
+The different options to change the default values are presented in the next section.

 ## Encryption